Home > Visitor Information

 Protect the Bats: Please follow ranger's instructions to brush your shoes and scrape them on the astroturf before entering the cave to protect the bats from the unwanted spread of White-Nose Syndrome. learn more

-Boulder Cave Day Use is normally open by Memorial Day weekend.
+Boulder Cave Day Use is normally open by Memorial Day weekend and stays open through the end of September.
 Check

-with the Naches Ranger Station in the spring and fall for confirmation.
-The gate at the Day Site is locked shortly after Labor Day
+with the Naches Ranger Station in early spring and late fall for confirmation that it's open.

 area is managed by the Forest Service.
 There is a charge